University of San Diego Institutes Stay-On-Campus Order Due to COVID-19 Spike

 While the school has provided some isolation housing for quarantining students, Harris said, "We are not a medical center and we only have so much capacity for isolation and quarantine."

-Harris said contact tracing efforts have shown that parties and other off-campus social events "coupled with a disregard by some for our health and safety measures both on and off campus" are the primary causes of the recent
+Harris said contact tracing efforts have shown that parties and other off-campus social events "coupled with a disregard by some for our health and safety measures both on and off-campus" are the primary causes of the recent case surge.

 "This is not the time for attending parties, socializing in groups or adopting a casual approach to our health and safety protocols," Harris said.